pingcap/blog/future-of-database-unified-infrastructure-to-adapt-intelligently.md

 * Our data processing will no longer be fragmented, and any business system can easily store and obtain data.
 * When we face the uncertainties and the unpredictables in the future, we will have the **unified** infrastructure to **adapt intelligently**.

 Before I close, I want to thank our PingCAP team and the many members of our open source community.
 PingCAP may have started with just three people, but it took hundreds of you to make it what it is today.
-I’m grateful for the innumerable hours you have put in to develop and refine ideas, your careful and clear feedback, and the energy you have brought to your work year after year.
+I'm grateful for the innumerable hours you have put in to develop and refine ideas, your careful and clear feedback, and the energy you have brought to your work year after year.
 Thank you!

-One of my favorite sayings is “Half of the ambition is patience.”
+One of my favorite sayings is "Half of the ambition is patience."
 Building a perfect database is not an overnight job, but I believe we are on the right path.

 All the past is the prologue.